Moral Injury Association of America

 Bruce McWilliams: Volunteer director for the organization.
 Bruce is a private citizen, with over 40 years of experience organizing, managing and owning businesses in the community.

 Cindy McDermott: CDR, USN, Retired.
 Cindy is a post-9/11 veteran and will serve as the executive director of the organization.
-She will hold the only paid position.

 Rev. Becky Johnson: Rev. Johnson is an ordained minister and a Full Time Staff Chaplain at The University of Kansas Hospital.